 Oxford usually offers a maximum of 20 invitations per year.
 More information about obtaining an endorsement from Oxford and the next round of interviews is available from the Careers Service.
 The visa application form and Policy Guidance for this scheme are available from the Home Office.

 Entrepreneurs: applicants proposing to set up, or take over, and actively run a business in the UK, who either have access to funding of £200,000, or access to funding of £50,000 from particular specified sources can apply for a Tier 1 (Entrepreneur) visa.
 If you are switching from Graduate Entrepreneur you need £50,000 funding but it does not need to be from the specified sources.

-Exceptional talent: 1,000 visas will be granted in this category to 'exceptionally talented migrants who are recognised as leaders or are emerging as leaders in the fields of science, humanities, engineering, medicine, the arts and digital technology.
+Exceptional talent: 1,000 visas are available to be granted annually to exceptionally talented migrants who are recognised as leaders or are emerging as leaders in the fields of science, humanities, engineering, medicine, the arts and digital technology.
 Applicants have to be endorsed by a 'designated Competent Body'.
 For details, see the Home Office information on Tier 1 (Exceptional talent).

 Investors: these visas are available to applicants with £2million to invest in the UK.